Rashard Mendenhall: Retirement

 In March 2014, at the age of 26, Mendenhall retired from the NFL, saying, "Football was pretty cool, but I don't want to play anymore.
-I want to travel the world and write! ".
+I want to travel the world and write!"

 NFL career statistics

 Writing career

 Mendenhall was a writer and story editor for the HBO sports comedy Ballers.
 A number of scenes from the show were inspired by his own career.

-Personal

-Osama bin Laden tweet
+Controversies

 Reacting to the death of Osama bin Laden and the American reaction to the death of Osama bin Laden on May 2, 2011, Mendenhall posted comments on his Twitter account criticizing the celebrations; one tweet seemed to support 9/11 conspiracy theories.

-More Tweets

 On April 11, 2019, during the public fallout between Mendenhall's former teammates Steelers quarterback Ben Roethlisberger and former Steelers wide receiver Antonio Brown, Mendenhall took to Twitter stating that the situation between Roethlisberger and Brown occurred because Roethlisberger is racist.
 Mendenhall tweeted, "Alright, I'll end the mystery...B's racist and @AB84 (Brown) is black.
 He had to catch balls from a racist quarterback.
 Every honest player knows it, it's not a big deal.
 He was just supposed to take his lickings and move on, like a slave for real."
 Mendenhall later attempted to back pedal on his remarks, saying that Roethlisberger was "not racist" just like Brown is "not a dirtbag" and "Clearly it's no fun, when EVERYONE's the accused."